 HL7 Messages are used to transfer electronic data between disparate healthcare systems, each sending information about a particular event such as a patient admission.
 HL7 messages are in human-readable (ASCII) format, though they may require some effort to interpret.
-This section describes the contents of an HL7 message and how an HL7 message is organized.

 An HL7 message consists of one or more segments.
 Each segment is displayed on a different line of text.
 A carriage return character (\r, which is 0D in hexadecimal) separates one segment from another.